 - Colorado Rapids

 One of the ten charter franchises of the MLS, they are not exactly a decorated club; although they do have one MLS Cup to their name, the Rapids hold the dubious distinction of being the only MLS club (to date) to lose the US Open Cup final to a lower division team.
 Also notable for being the last team to put advertisements on their kit, finally doing so during the 2014 season.
 They are owned by Stan Kroenke, owner of the NFL's Los Angeles Rams, the NBA's Denver Nuggets, the NHL's Colorado Avalanche and majority shareholder of English Premier League club Arsenal.
-Longtime USA international keeper Tim Howard ended his career in 2019 as the Rapids' captain.
+The last top-level team for longtime USA keeper Tim Howard, who initially retired in 2019 but couldn't stay away from the field, choosing to play for a USLC team he co-owns.

 - FC Dallas

 First Season: 1996Current Head Coach: Luchi GonzalezCurrent Captain: Reto ZieglerStadium: Toyota StadiumnoteShirt Sponsor: AdvoCareTrophies Won: 2016 Supporters Shield, 1997 & 2016 US Open Cup2019 Position: Western Conference: 7th.
 Overall: 13th.
 Playoffs: Conference QuarterfinalsUSL Affiliate: North Texas SC (directly owned; USL League One)

 Formerly the Dallas Burn, they are another one of the 10 charter clubs of MLS.
 They changed their name upon transferring to a soccer-specific ground, Pizza Hut Park (now Toyota Stadium), in 2005.
-The team is owned by Kansas City Chiefs owner Clark Hunt; his father Lamar Hunt was one of MLS' key investors, and the Hunt family also previously owned Sporting Kansas City and Columbus Crew SC.
+The team is owned by Kansas City Chiefs owner Clark Hunt.
+His father Lamar Hunt was one of MLS' key investors, and the Hunt family also previously owned Sporting Kansas City and Columbus Crew SC; the U.S. Open Cup is named in honor of Lamar Hunt for his contributions to MLS and U.S. Soccer.
 Won their first Supporters' Shield in 2016.

 - Houston Dynamo FC